PennyLaneAI/pennylane/doc/introduction/circuits.rst

     :target: javascript:void(0);

-In PennyLane, variational quantum circuits are represented as *quantum node* objects.
-A quantum node is a combination of a quantum function that composes the circuit, and a device that runs the computation.
-One can conveniently create quantum nodes using the quantum node decorator.
+In PennyLane, quantum circuits are represented as *quantum node* objects.
+A quantum node is used to declare the quantum circuit, and also ties the computation to a specific device that executes it.

-Each classical :ref:`interface <intro_interfaces>` uses a different version of a quantum node, and we will introduce the standard QNode to use with the NumPy interface here.
-NumPy-interfacing quantum nodes take NumPy datastructures, such as floats and arrays, and return Numpy data structures.
-They can be optimized using NumPy-based :ref:`optimization methods <intro_ref_opt>`.
+Quantum nodes can be easily created by using the :ref:`qnode <intro_vcirc_decorator>` decorator.

+QNodes can interface with any of the supported numerical and machine learning libraries---:ref:`NumPy <numpy_interf>`, :ref:`PyTorch <torch_interf>`, and :ref:`TensorFlow <tf_interf>`---indicated by providing an optional ``interface`` argument when creating a QNode.
+Each interface allows the quantum circuit to integrate seamlessly with library-specific data structures (e.g., NumPy arrays, or Pytorch/TensorFlow tensors) and :ref:`optimizers <intro_ref_opt>`.

-Quantum nodes for other PennyLane interfaces like :ref:`PyTorch <torch_interf>` and :ref:`TensorFlow's Eager mode <tf_interf>` are introduced in the section on :ref:`interfaces <intro_interfaces>`.
+By default, QNodes use the NumPy interface.
+The other PennyLane interfaces are introduced in more detail in the section on :ref:`interfaces <intro_interfaces>`.

 .. _intro_vcirc_qfunc: